MicrosoftLearning/Configure-secure-access-to-workloads-with-Azure-virtual-networking-services/Instructions/Labs/LAB_01_virtual_networks.md

 ### Create Virtual Networks and subnets

-1. Login to the Windows 11 desktop using the credentials provided on the lab **Resource** page at the top of these instructions.
+Begin by creating the networks shown in the diagram above.

-1. Open the **Edge** browser from the desktop and navigate to <a href="https://portal.azure.com/#home">Home - Microsoft Azure</a> and login using the credentials provided on the lab **Resource** page at the top of these instructions.
+1. Open a browser and navigate to the <a href="https://portal.azure.com/#home">Azure portal</a> and login.
-1. If you get a notification that tells you that it will **"Let's show you around before you get started"** select **"Maybe later"**.
 1. To create a Virtual Network, in the search bar at the top of the portal type **"Virtual Networks"** and select **"Virtual Networks"** from the results.
-1. in the **"Virtual Networks"** portal pane, select ""**+ Create**".
+1. In the **"Virtual Networks"** portal pane, select ""**+ Create**".
-1. fill out all the tabs of the creation process by using the values in the following table:
+1. Fill out all the tabs of the creation process by using the values in the following table:

     | Property | Value    |